csg-org/CompactConnect/README.md

-# licensure-compact-system
+# Licensure Compact System

-A system to share professional licensure data between state licensing boards for participating in occupational licensure compacts.
+The Audiology and Speech Language Pathology, Counseling, and Occupational Therapy compact commissions are collectively building a system to share professional licensure data between their state licensing boards to facilitate participation in their repsective occupational licensure compacts.
+This project is getting underway in 2024.